 See paragraphs IFRS 12.B7-B9 for more discussion on interest in another entity (including examples).

-IFRS 12 introduces a notion of a structured entity and specifies disclosure requirements relating to them (discussed in following sections).
+IFRS 12 introduces a notion of a structured entity and specifies disclosure requirements relating to them.
 A structured entity is an entity that has been designed so that voting or similar rights are not the dominant factor in deciding who controls the entity, such as when any voting rights relate to administrative tasks only and the relevant activities are directed by means of contractual arrangements (IFRS 12.Appendix A).
 Structured entities often have restricted activities, a narrow and well-defined objective and need subordinated financial support (see paragraphs IFRS 12.B22-B23 for more discussion on structured entities).
-They are sometimes referred to as ‘special purpose entities/vehicles’ (SPE/SPV) or ‘variable interest entities’ (VIE).
+They are sometimes referred to as ‘special purpose entities/vehicles’ (SPE/SPV) or ‘variable interest entities’ (VIE).--

 Some groups have interests in tens, hundreds or even thousands entities.
 Paragraphs IFRS 12.4,B2-B6 provide an important framework for aggregating disclosures in such instances.